A Idioms

 - when everything else has been taken into consideration

-At the end of the day, it was impossible to continue with our plans to build the house.
+At the end of the day, it was impossible to get the money to build the house.

 at the expense of (someone or something)